 An engineering document which incorporated ADCS.
 Essentially, the document describes the purpose of the installation and operational scripts.

 Migration of HSM Protected Keys

-This overview describes the approach taken to move symmetric keys used by a smart card management system.
-The keys had been protected by an HSM deployed at a FIPS 140-2 level 3 security model and needed to be moved to a target HSM deployed at a FIPS 140-2 level 2 security model.
-It was not possible to do the key migration directly, an intermediate FIPS 140-2 level 2 security model was required.
+This overview describes the approach taken to move symmetric keys, protected by nCipher HSMs, used by a smart card management system.
+The keys had been protected by an HSM deployed using a FIPS 140-2 level 3 security world and needed to be moved to a new target HSM at level 2 - via an intermediate / temporary level 2.